Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry I: Kinetic Shaping: Introduction

-Our goal is to extend the method of Controlled Lagrangians to a class of mechanical systems with broken symmetry to find controls that stabilize such unstable equilibria.
-The method of Controlled Lagrangians was originally developed for those systems described by the Euler--Lagrange equations~\cite{Ha1999,Ha2000,BlLeMa2000,BlChLeMa2001}, and was also applied to Euler--Poincar\'e systems~\cite{BlChLeMaWo2000,BlLeMa2001}, i.e., mechanical systems on Lie groups with full symmetry, such as the free rigid body.
-We also note that there is the Hamiltonian version developed in \cite{Sc1986,OrPeNiSi1998,OrScMaMa2001,OrSpGoBl2002,BlOrVa2002} (see also \cite[\S12.3]{NiSc1990}); the two approaches are known to be equivalent~\cite{ChBlLeMaWo2002} for a certain class of systems.
+The method of controlled Lagrangians was originally developed for those systems described by the Euler--Lagrange equations~\cite{OrPeNiSi1998,Ha1999,Ha2000,BlLeMa2000,BlChLeMa2001,Ch2008}, and was also applied to the standard Euler--Poincar\'e systems~\cite{BlKrMaSa1992,BlChLeMaWo2000,BlLeMa2001}.
+We also note that there is the Hamiltonian version developed in \cite{Sc1986,OrScMaMa2001,FuSu2001,OrSpGoBl2002,BlOrVa2002} (see also \cite[\S12.3]{NiSc1990}); the two approaches are known to be equivalent for a certain class of systems~\cite{ChBlLeMaWo2002}.

-We extend the method of Controlled Lagrangians to the Euler--Poincar\'e equations with \textit{advected} parameters~\cite{HoMaRa1998a,CeHoMaRa1998}.
-The use of advected parameters is known to be an effective way of recovering broken symmetries of mechanical systems defined on Lie groups, and has the advantage of formulating the equations of motion on a vector space as a result of the symmetry recovery.
-It also results in simpler expressions for the equations of motion, and hence is amenable to the method of Controlled Lagrangians.
+We extend the method of controlled Lagrangians to the Euler--Poincar\'e equations \textit{with advected parameters} for those mechanical systems whose configuration manifold is a semidirect product Lie group $\mathsf{S} = \mathsf{G} \ltimes V$---with a particular interest in the case with $\mathsf{S} = \SE(3) = \SO(3) \ltimes \R^{3}$ motivated by the examples shown above.

+The main advantages of the Euler--Poincar\'e equations with advected parameters are the following: \begin{enumerate}[label=\arabic*.] \item The equations of motion are defined on the vector space $\mathfrak{s} \times X^{*}$. \item It does not directly involve parametrizations of the group $\mathsf{S}$ such as the Euler angles, which are known to cause difficulties in numerical computations~\cite{ZeLeBl2012,LeLeMc2017} because of coordinate singularities. \item The kinetic energy is typically defined in terms of a quadratic form defined on the vector space. \end{enumerate}

+These features, particularly the last one, are particularly desirable for the kinetic shaping with the method of controlled Lagrangians because it boils down to considering a different quadratic form on the vector space.
+In other words, the matching condition we seek here is less general than what is usually referred to as the matching condition (see, e.g., \citet{BlOrVa2002}) in which one obtains a PDE for the controlled Lagrangian.
+We rather assume an ansatz for the controlled Lagrangian as in \cite{BlLeMa2000,BlChLeMa2001,BlLeMa2001} for the matching, and then perform a stability analysis to ensure the stabilization of the unstable equilibrium of interest in each specific case.